bbc/bbc-a11y/guides/using/using-bbc-a11y-in-your-project.md

-# Using bbc-a11y to test your web project
+# Using bbc-a11y in your web project

 If you have a web project, the best way to use bbc-a11y is to install it in your project repository, so that everybody on the team can test the accessibility